 If you are a caseworker from a community organisation seeking legal help for a client, you can use our online enquiry form.

 Other Victorian legal services that may be able to give you free legal help with tenancy issues are:

 Other Victorian services that may be able to provide assistance or advocacy are:

 Dear Landlord can help you prepare a review application if you missed a VCAT hearing.

-It can also help you negotiate with your landlord if you are struggling to pay rent during COVID-19.
+It can also help you understand your options and negotiate with your rental provider if you are behind in rent

-This resource was published 15/11/2017.
+This resource was published 15/11/2017, and last updated on 16 September 2021.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.